 However, you shouldn’t sweat and worry if you cannot find yours or have never bought one.
-You can improvise the brush using various items readily available in your kitchen.
+You can improvise a pastry brush substitute using various items readily available in your kitchen.
 They include:

-Leafy green such as celery and lettuce can make a temporary brush for you.
+Leafy green such as celery and lettuce can make a temporary substitute for pastry brush.
 These herbs are safe to use for sauces, marinades, or oils when basting veggies or meats.